Discovering the village of Aiello Calabro

 Art and Culture

-Among out-of-town trips in search of authentic towns and villages, the one to Aiello Calabro, in the province of Cosenza, delivers us the monumentality of a town that boasts a long and fascinating history.
+Among the excursions in search of Italy's Most Beautiful Villages, the trip to Aiello Calabro, in the province of Cosenza, reveals the monumentality of a town that boasts a long and fascinating history.

 From here we set out to discover a village where, even today, every stone in the historic centre speaks and bears witness to the nobles who left behind precious works of art and legends.